 As part of the Prevention of Sexual Harassment (POSH) Awareness Week, workshops were conducted by Prof Rustomfram at Chennai (TN) for 60 employees.

 POSH Awareness Week sessions were conducted in Dewas and attended by over 50 female employees, who shared their suggestions and queries.

-TIL’s bicycle brand – Stryder – organised an Ethics Meet on December 7, 2015, at Ludhiana (Punjab, India) promoting adherence to the revised TCoC by all internal and external stakeholders.
+Tata International’s bicycle brand – Stryder – organised an Ethics Meet on December 7, 2015, at Ludhiana (Punjab, India) promoting adherence to the revised TCoC by all internal and external stakeholders.

-TIL celebrated Ethics Week to raise awareness on the importance of Tata’s culture and values among employees.
+Tata International celebrated Ethics Week to raise awareness on the importance of Tata’s culture and values among employees.
 Activities were also conducted across geographies to promote a healthy lifestyle.

 A two-day Prevention of Sexual Harassment (POSH) workshop was organised at Tata International’s (TIL) Dewas facility (Madhya Pradesh), under the aegis of the Tata Institute of Social Sciences (TISS).

 Managers and workers from different levels actively participated with immense interest and commitment in the train the trainer session to help the process to be firmly entrenched.